SVGautham/capstone-template/README.md

 Ultimately, I chose this project because it:

-Solves a meaningful, industry-relevant problem

-Demonstrates mastery of cutting-edge AI tools and workflows

-Strengthens my portfolio for placements in AI/ML, software development, and automation

-Combines theoretical understanding with practical engineering implementation

-Provides a solid foundation for building more advanced agentic systems in the future
+-Solves a meaningful, industry-relevant problem -Demonstrates mastery of cutting-edge AI tools and workflows -Strengthens my portfolio for placements in AI/ML, software development, and automation -Combines theoretical understanding with practical engineering implementation -Provides a solid foundation for building more advanced agentic systems in the future

 ## Plan